 “When a young person comes to us, the first question they ask is, ‘how do I get a job?'”
 Nielson said.
 “These are young people who are really interested in having a future [and] being member[s] of the community; they just need some help to get there.”

 Many homeless youth simply want a steady job and a place to call home.
 Recognizing this, YouthCare offers educational programs designed to help train young people for work in vocational fields.
 One example is The Barista Program, which is offered at their Orion Center shelter on Capitol Hill.
 The program, which includes meals and housing, teaches young adults the skills needed to work in coffee shops and helps prepare them for job interviews.
+Who knows, once creating their life as a barista they could go onto bigger things, such as this barista course melbourne for beyond industry-standard of hospitality.
 For adolescents, YouthCare provides services to help get them back on track.

 YouthCare strongly believes in education as a means of steering the homeless youth in the right direction.
 With GED degree programs and employment training, the organization helps young people realize and achieve their individual goals.